colaberry/enterprise-data-readiness-ai-agents/chapter-02/chapter_2_complete.md

 **Semantic drift detection:** When does terminology diverge from actual usage?
 New medical codes were introduced, but the semantic layer wasn't updated, causing misinterpretation of 12% of diabetes-related queries.

-**Retrieval quality metrics:** Is RAG finding the most relevant information?
+**Retrieval quality metrics:** Is intelligent retrieval finding the most relevant information?
 NDCG scores revealed that recent clinic policy changes weren't being retrieved even though they were in the knowledge base.

 **Model performance tracking:** When do embedding models or LLMs degrade?
 Echo's embedding model accuracy dropped from 0.92 to 0.78 over two months as medical terminology evolved.